-Hikers deem the classic four-day Inca Trail a must-do, in part because the trek leads you to the famous ruins of Machu Picchu.
+Hikers deem the classic four-day Inca Trail a must-do, in part because hiking to Machu Picchu culminates upon reaching the famous ruins of an Incan citadel.
 I had the privilege to hike it myself in 2012 when I led a trip of 30 people from Washington, DC, my first time at high altitude in the Andes.
 The verdict?
 It definitely lived up to the hype.

 The Inca Trail winds through rain forests to cloud-covered peaks, and ultimately, to the highest point known as the Dead Woman’s Pass (at 14,500 feet).
 On the fourth day, at sunrise, a ramble up-and-down thousands of ancient stone steps eventually takes you to the highlight of the journey, the 15th-century Incan citadel.

 Like all tourists on the trail, we were required to hire porters, who carry food, equipment, and even portable bathroom tents for paying clients.
 While hikers enjoy lighter loads that let them soak in the scenery, porters are lugging 25-plus kilos (55 lbs.) on their backs between campsites.
 If you’re in search of another iconic trek in South America, where you carry your own gear, check out Torres del Paine W Trek.